 Maintaining a healthy diet plays an important role in reducing your risk of health concerns.
 There is nothing more important that treating and taking care of your body.
 Food is one of the most important and crucial methods in handling our health.

-If have recently gotten ill or had a surgery, you probably were prescribed antibiotics.
+If have recently gotten ill or had surgery, you probably were prescribed antibiotics.
 Antibiotics are used to fight off bacterial infections by killing the bacteria.
 However, this can be an issue.
 Since your gut bacteria harbors “good” bacteria, it is important that you maintain your gut flora.
 How can you ensure this?
 Well, that’s where probiotics come into play.
 Make sure you incorporate probiotic foods such as yogurt and other fermented foods in your diet.
 In this way, you don’t allow for the “bad” bacteria to overgrow and mess with a healthy gut.

 Another important addition is reducing your intake of highly processed foods.
-Rather reach for foods that can help to promote a healthy digestion.
+Rather reach for foods that can help to promote healthy digestion.
 By maintaining a healthy diet and exercise you can promote a healthy gut.
 A healthy gut can reduce your risks of other diseases.